The RCEME Flag

 Branch camp flags (RCEME Corps’ camp flag) mark a physical location of a unit of a functional branch or, in such circumstances as a large tented camp, encompass the area occupied by that particular group.
 This practical use of camp flags has been of particular utility to the Corps, having aided countless personnel in finding maintenance units in the field who are in need of technical support.
 See Communique 02/2019 – RCEME Flag for more information on the new flag.

-The new RCEME Flag is available for pre-order now on Flags Unlimited’s website!
-Flags are $66.99 before tax, and will be shipped around 05 May 2019.
+The new RCEME Flag is available for order now on Flags Unlimited’s website!
+Flags are around $66.99 before tax.

 The RCEME colours are represented in several other Web Sites and in some personal Web Pages on Facebook.
 This page itself renders colours which have been the subject of recent discussions and debates.
 The millions of colours a computer can generate today are not seen by all monitors the same way.
 In an attempt to standardize the way colours are created to represent the flag, please refer to the following reference numbers: